UK leader Rishi Sunak urges world to use AI and science to end malnutrition

 The event was co-hosted by Somalia and the United Arab Emirates alongside the Children’s Investment Fund Foundation and the Bill & Melinda Gates Foundation.

+The document sets out the U.K.’s aid plans through 2030, and confirms Britain will not restore development aid to 0.7% of gross national income — after it was cut to 0.5% during the coronavirus pandemic — until “the fiscal situation allows.”
+Instead, the U.K. says it will spend smarter, earmarking money to help countries strengthen their defenses against natural disasters, raising more private-sector money for development and building “mutually respectful” relationships with developing nations.

+“Today’s answer cannot be about rich countries ‘doing development’ to others,” Foreign Secretary David Cameron wrote in an introduction.
+“We need to work together as partners, shaping narratives which developing countries own and deliver.”

-The conference venue was picketed by activists from Medical Aid for Palestinians calling for a cease-fire in the Israel=Hamas war to get urgently needed food and humanitarian aid into Gaza.
+The Lancaster House conference venue was picketed by activists from Medical Aid for Palestinians calling for a cease-fire in the Israel=Hamas war to get urgently needed food and humanitarian aid into Gaza.

 “It is good that they are talking about addressing food and security in the world.
 But if they’re going to do that seriously, they cannot ignore the situation in Gaza, where 2.2 million people are at risk of starvation,” said the group’s chief executive, Melanie Ward.